 NC ACT Leadership Team and Partner Organizations

 The NC ACT Leadership Team consists of state-level associations committed to improving transitions of care for optimal safety, care, and coordination when patients transition between health care settings.
 The Leadership Team is charged with the ultimate accountability and responsibility for the Alliance’s success and compliance with funder requirements.
 The Team meets monthly and provides administrative support, leadership, and strategic direction for NC ACT.
-If your organization is interested in joining the Leadership Team please contact us.

 Leadership Team agencies include: the North Carolina Quality Center, the NC Division of Aging and Adult Services, Alliant -GMCF (QIN-QIO), Community Care of North Carolina, the Association for Home and Hospice Care of North Carolina, and the North Carolina Association on Aging.
 Read below for additional information on these agencies.